Dr. Kim Chalfant

 When she is not taking care of pets in the hospital, she enjoys turtle and exotic rescue/fostering, hiking, and gardening.

-Brian Sturgeon, Veterinary Assistant
+Brian Sturgeon, Veterinary Technician

 Brian grew up in the small mountain town of Pecos.
 He attended the San Juan Veterinary Technician program.